 Have you ever had your child tell you to “Go away!” when they're upset, and you’re trying to listen to and support them as they move through their big feelings?
 It can sometimes be hard not to take this personally, but it is more helpful to take it as our child’s best way of communicating … Continue reading Finding the “just right” position when listening to our child’s feelings

-We all know that spending even 5-10 minutes of dedicated one-on-one time with our kids, letting them lead the play (sometimes called "special time"), can be so cup-filling for them, helping them to feel seen, heard, valued, and loved.
+We all know that spending even 5-10 minutes of dedicated one-on-one time with our kids, letting them lead the play (sometimes called "special time"), can be so powerful for helping them to feel seen, heard, valued, and loved.
 Then why is it sometimes so difficult for us to achieve?
-Perhaps you tend to keep … Continue reading What to do when “special time” is hard!
+Perhaps you tend to keep very … Continue reading What to do when “special time” is hard!

 I’ve posted before about how when our nervous system is in a "protective" state (Fight/Flight/Freeze), it tends to be “self-reinforcing”.
 That is, when our nervous system is already sensing threat, we have a tendency to perceive more things "going wrong", in our environment, in our relationships and internally in our bodies.
 This makes sense!
 If … Continue reading When you’re smiling, the whole world smiles with you …